-Got some spare cash and some fancy friends?
+Got some spare cash and some fancy friends during Super Bowl week?
 Consider yourself an A-list superstar?
-Maybe you’re a corporate exec looking to woo some clients?
+Maybe you’re a corporate exec looking to woo some clients with Super Bowl tickets?

-Or perhaps you just like to dream big and want to know what these Super Bowl Luxury Suites cost?
-They’re definitely out of the price range of most fans, but aren’t you curious about what they actually go for… just in case?
+Or perhaps you just like to dream big and want to know what the ticket price is for a Super Bowl luxury box suite?
+They’re definitely out of most fans’ price range, but aren’t you curious about what they actually go for… just in case?
 We did some research to find the dollar amounts.
-We’ve also created TickPick Plus for fans who are looking for a high-end experience like suites for this year’s Super Bowl.
+We’ve also created TickPick Plus for fans who are looking for a high-end experience like suites for this season’s Super Bowl LVI at SoFi Stadium.

-2020 Super Bowl – Hard Rock Stadium – Miami, FL
+Super Bowl LIV – Hard Rock Stadium – Miami, FL

-This year’s Super Bowl in sunny Miami, FL is as high in demand as Super Bowls get, with a destination city fitting of the extravagance that the Super Bowl brings with it each year.
-The current (as of Monday, January 20th) cheapest option for a suite would be a four pack that allows four fans access to a shared suite, along with the others who will be in this Red Zone suite.
-Priced at $12,968 per ticket, fans would receive food & beverages, alcohol, a dedicated suite staff to help out, as well as parking.
+Super Bowl tickets for Super Bowl LIV at Hard Rock Stadium, home of the Miami Dolphins, was as in-demand as Super Bowl suites get, with a destination city fitting of the extravagance that the Super Bowl brings with it each year.
+The cheapest ticket option for a suite was a four person one that included access to a shared suite, along with the others who were in this Red Zone suite.
+Priced at $12,968 per ticket, fans received food & beverages, alcohol, a dedicated suite staff to help out, as well as parking.

-A full Sideline Suite that accommodated up to 26 guests includes food & beverage, alcohol, parking (2 passes total), and a support staff, and it runs $691,767, which would amount to $26,606 per person, if divided 26 ways.
+A full Sideline Suite that accommodated up to 26 guests includes food & beverage, alcohol, parking (2 passes total), and a support staff ran $691,767, which would amount to $26,606 per person, if divided 26 ways.

-Mezzanine suites on TickPick Plus right now will run $518,670 for the entire suite, and accommodates up to 18 guests.
+Mezzanine suites on TickPick Plus ran $518,670 for the entire suite, and accommodates up to 18 guests.
 This would come out to $28,815 per person, and the suite is fully-catered and includes food & beverages.

-A Red Zone Suite accommodates up to 19 people for a total of $585.596, or $30,820 per person.
+Red Zone Suites accommodated up to 19 people for a total of $585.596, or $30,820 per person.
 Food & beverage, alcohol, and a dedicated support staff are included in the cost.

 How Can I Buy a Super Bowl Suite?

 TickPick Plus allows for fans to easily find and purchase curated premium suites for major events like the Super Bowl.
-Check it out below if you’re interested in securing a suite in Miami for the game.
+Check it out if you’re interested in securing a suite at SoFi Stadium for the game.

-2014 Super Bowl – MetLife Stadium – East Rutherford, New Jersey
+Super Bowl LI – NRG Stadium – Houston, Texas

-2015 Super Bowl – University of Phoenix Stadium – Glendale, Arizona
+Super Bowl XLIX – University of Phoenix Stadium – Glendale, Arizona

 Luxury suites – or “lofts” as they’re called here – include 20 to 24 seats each, a lounge area, private entrance, flat screen TVs, VIP parking, in-suite catering, private restrooms, and a dedicated suite attendant.
-You’ll also get a wet bar and refrigerator, wider cushioned seats, and access to the club lounge.
+You also got a wet bar and refrigerator, wider cushioned seats, and access to the club lounge.
 See pics here.

 Normally priced between $12,000 and $25,000, the prices of these 88 luxury lofts tend to skyrocket for big events like the Super Bowl.